bugsink/bugsink/DESIGN-alerts.md

 ## Chat-Ops

 You may configure any number of chat-ops endpoints (mattermost/slack channels).
 These are not connected to individual users.
 There's likely a default setting at the organization level.
+But it's also well imaginable that some project-based settings are necessary, e.g. when each project has its own channel.

 The chat-ops channels always receive the per-project configured set of notifications, i.e. the threshold cannot be changed per chat-op-channel (as with users).